 So look at your kid, tween, or teenager there on the couch.
 Look past the tomato sauce on his cheeks, the dirt on her jeans, or his practiced nonchalance as you speak to him and ask yourself if you want her or him to have some resources and skills and symbols to fall back on when life smacks her or him upside the head.
 It is a royal pain for so many parents having the conversation about religion, maybe even harder than having the sex conversation.
 So let me offer a line that’s worked for me.

-YOU: “Yes you have to go to church with us, because you will need moral, spiritual and religious skills much more than you will ever need calculus or need to know the original 13 colonies.”
+YOU: “Yes you have to go to church with us, because you will need moral, spiritual and religious skills much more than you will ever need to know calculus or the original 13 colonies.

 TEENAGER: “But I don’t believe all that stuff.”